j2css/j2c/README.md

 var j2c = require('j2c')
 ```

-There are also separate builds for `AMD`, `ES6` and `window.j2c` in the `dist` directory.
+There are also separate builds for `AMD`, `ES6` and a global `window.j2c` in the `dist` directory.

 ## Usage

-**/!\ Warning /!\** The API of the git head underwent a major overhaul which hasn't been documented yet.
-What follows is valid up to v0.7.2 (the current stable release).

 `j2c` can be used to either assemble inline declarations or full style sheets with, by default, locally unique class names.

-Like SASS and friends, `j2c` supports nested at-rules and selectors, and mixins.
+Like SASS LESS and Stylus, `j2c` supports nested at-rules and selectors, and mixins.

 Here's an example of locallized class names (as pioneered AFAIK by [JSS](https://github.com/jsstyles/jss)):